-Lemma 2.15.
+Lemma 2.17.
 Knapsack is in NP.

 Proof.
 For Knapsack, a solution is a set of items.
 In order for Knapsack to be in NP, we would be given a set of items and a total value, for example 100.
-Verifying whether a given set S of items has a total value of 100 is just a sum.
-We also need to make sure that S is admissible.
-This can be also done in polynomial time.
-So Knapsack is in NP.
+Verifying whether a given set S of items has a total value of ≥ 100 is just a sum.
+We also need to make sure that S is admissible; i.e. it does not exceed the maximum knapsack weight constraint.
+This can be also done in linear time.
+Therefore, Knapsack is in NP.

-Lemma 2.16.
+Lemma 2.18.
 Clique is in NP.

 Proof.
+Solutions are subsets of nodes which form a clique.
 Given a graph and a proposed set of k nodes for a clique, we need to check whether the k proposed nodes are connected.
 This can be done by going through the list of all edges and counting the edges between the k nodes.
 If we counted k(k-1)/2 edges, the proposed node set forms a clique.

-Lemma 2.17. $P \subseteq NP$ .
+Lemma 2.19. $P \subseteq NP$.